Thursday, 15 January 2026

 4. Requirements Changes: Your business changes over time, and if your technology doesn’t change with it, you could be needlessly creating workarounds for tasks that could be simpler and faster with new technology or software.
 For example, you might have installed your computer network when you had 4 people in your office, and it’s grown to 7 and you’re adding an 8th.
 Someone needs to set this up, but you also need to make sure that your network, routers, firewalls and other infrastructure can handle the increased load.
 Of course, you need someone to manage those changes when they are needed, and if you don’t have someone doing that for you -- someone whose other tasks don’t need to be set aside to get the IT tasks done -- they won’t get done.

 5. Backups & Disaster Recovery: Yes, of course, you have a backup strategy for your network.
 (You do, don’t you?)
 But when was the last time you tested your backup strategy?
 Have you tried to restore data from your backups recently?
-Have you figured out what you’ll do in the event of a fire in your building, or a natural disaster in your city?
+Have you figured out what you’ll do in the event of a fire in your building or a natural disaster in your city?
 What about a regional power outage?
 If you’re not prepared for disaster, you’ll suffer even more -- potentially with the loss of your entire business.
 And if your part-time IT Guy/Shipping Clerk doesn’t have time to get all the packages out, he likely won’t have time to properly configure and test your backups, either.

 6. Delaying New IT Investments: Good IT maintenance can extend the life of your computers, servers and other network equipment.
 Where an average desktop PC may last a year at peak performance, 2 years at reduced performance, and 3 years at poor performance, a properly maintained PC may last 3-5 years at peak performance, helping you delay upgrades and new equipment costs.